All Products

 Document Center

-Alibaba Cloud CLI:Command line options for API calls
+Alibaba Cloud CLI:Command line options of Alibaba Cloud CLI

-This topic describes the command line options provided by Alibaba Cloud CLI for you to use when you call the API operations of Alibaba Cloud services.
-When you use Alibaba Cloud CLI, you can specify command line options to change the behaviors of commands or implement extended features of commands.
+This topic describes the command-line options provided by Alibaba Cloud CLI.
+You can use the command-line options to change the default behaviors of commands or implement specific features of commands.

 Syntax

-You can append an option to an API command by using the following syntax:
+You can append the options parameter to an API command in the following syntax:

-• Separate an option and its parameters with spaces.
-If an option has a field, specify the field and its value in the format of field=value as a parameter.
-For information about the format requirements for parameters of different data types, see Parameter formats.
+• Use space characters to separate an option and its parameters.
+If an option has a subfield, specify the field and its value in the format of subfield=value.
+For more information, see Parameter formats.

 Available options